FlowFuse/website/src/handbook/marketing/email.md

 ## Email

-Email marketing is an effective way to communicate with community members, potential customers and existing customers.
-Marketing, sales, customer success and support all have a role in sending emails.
-The following guidelines are meant to document the roles and responsiblities of sending emails to ensure we have a consistent and well defined approach.
+Email marketing is an effective way to communicate with community members, potential customers, and existing customers.
+Marketing, sales, customer success, and support all have a role in sending emails.
+The following guidelines are meant to document the roles and responsibilities of sending emails to ensure we have a consistent and well defined approach.

 ## Types of Email